The Unforgiven - All-Rounder

 Forward

 Tag Assist is ok for combos, but doesn't juggle as good as many other Assists.
-Most of the time you'll either use it to cover your Point Champs air approach or for block string mix pressure.
+Most of the time you'll either use it to cover your Point champs air approach or for block string mix pressure.

 When to Back Assist